-4 teachers moved to Experienced Teacher under the Association of Independent School's ISTAA Accreditation system this moved these 4 teachers from Band 2 to Band 3 under the Teacher's Staff Agreement (MEA).
+In 2023, seven (7) teachers become Experienced Teacher under the Association of Independent School's ISTAA Accreditation system.
+They moved from Band 2 to Band 3 under the Teaching Staff Agreement (MEA).
+Macarthur has had two (2) Teachers move from Provisional to Proficient Teacher Band 2 under the Association of Independent School's ISTAA Accreditation system.